cactos/Cactos-Runtime/README.md

 #### Enable Proxy Module
 Per default in Centos 7, the proxy modules are already enabled for Apache webserver in ```/etc/httpd/conf.modules.d/00-proxy.conf```.
-Yet, with SELinux enabled, the httpd needs the permission open network sockets: ```setsebool -P httpd_can_network_connect 1```
+Yet, with SELinux enabled, the httpd needs the permission to open network sockets: ```setsebool -P httpd_can_network_connect 1```

 #### Create New Site

-We suggest to run a new Virtual Host for the CACTOS proxy.
+We suggest to run a custom Virtual Host for the CACTOS proxy.
 In order to facilitate the configuration of the web server, this project comes with a config file template for such a virtual host.
 Copy the file to the apache configuration directory:
 ````